Rogan73/firebase/README.md

 # Firebase
-responce from chatGPT for CRUD of Firebae
+responce from chatGPT for CRUD of Firebase